Sonbhadra land dispute: Priyanka Gandhi stopped in Mirzapur, taken into preventive custody

 Twenty-six people, including the main accused--village pradhan Yagya Dutt and three more members of his family--have already been arrested.

-Ahead of her Sonbhadra visit Priyanka in a letter to Chief Minister Yogi Aditynath has asked to keep her security at a minimum during her visits to the state for the convenience of people.
+Ahead of her Sonbhadra visit Priyanka in a letter to Chief Minister Yogi Adityanath has asked to keep her security at a minimum during her visits to the state for the convenience of people.

 In a letter sent to Adityanath on Wednesday, Priyanka Gandhi said, "I appreciate the security arrangements made by the police and administration during my visit to the state but it causes a lot of inconvenience to the people and this troubles me."